dantleech/blog/content/posts/2022-11-17-ode-to-the-container.md

 factory modifiers, weird ways to [extend services](https://github.com/silexphp/Pimple).
 Everything is a singleton by default and if you want a factory, well, you _make a factory_.
 That's OOP right?
-Phpactor does not allow you to have `$container->get('current_user')` or `$container->get('current_request')`.
+Phpactor does **not** allow you to have `$container->get('current_user')` or `$container->get('current_request')` .

 It's **PHP**!
 No fancy [PHPStorm](https://github.com/phpactor/phpactor) extensions required to jump to or rename your classes, and since it has a [conditional](https://github.com/phpactor/container/blob/master/lib/Container.php#L12) return type your static analysis tool automatically understands that `$foo = $container->get(Foo::class)` provides a `Foo` instance.

 Want to know how your object is instantiated?
-Jump directly to the extension where it is defined!
-Want to know where the vars come from, it's all there.
+There's no magic.
 Want to do some weird shit because why not?
 Go for it!
 It's PHP code.
 You don't need compiler passes to do weird shit here.

 [1] ok that excludes the schema thing in another package.